kodo-exchange/tokenlist/readme.md

 ## Token Listing on Kodo

-To list a token, submit a PR with the required information to this repository.
+To *whitelist* a token, submit a PR with the required information to this repository.
 As an alternative, [open a ticket on Kodo Discord](https://discord.com/invite/p99hk4actg) to get our support!

 #### Eligibility Criteria